Missing Indigenous Person Alert issued out of southwestern Colorado

 According to the alert, 14-year-old Sequoya Tsosie was last seen in the area of 5th and 6th streets in Pagosa Springs at around 9 p.m.
 Friday.

-Law enforcement officers have seen him twice in the last 24 hours, the alert also says, but he has been eluding them.
+Law enforcement officers have seen him twice in the last 24 hours, the alert also says, but he has been evading them.

 Tsosie is described as 5 feet 9 inches tall, 125 pounds, with brown hair and brown eyes.
 He might be wearing a dark-colored hoodie.